PHPirates/django-template/readme.md

 ## Uploading project and installing dependencies
 * `cd mysite_env` and `sudo mkdir mysite`, then correct ownership with `sudo chown -R eve:eve /opt/`.
 * In PyCharm, go to the deployment settings of your server as before and edit Root path to the directory you just created, so `/opt/mysite_env/mysite`.
 Under Mappings, specify `/` as Deployment Path.
 Under Options you can specify to upload changes automatically or if you hit `CTRL+S`.
-* Try to upload your files.
-Fiddle a bit and you'll find a way to upload everything, for example using Tools - Deployment - Upload to ...
+* Select your project folder in the PyCharm project view and try to upload your files with `CTRL+S` (if you chose that option) or Tools - Deployment - Upload to ...
 * If you succeeded, first install `sudo apt-get install python3.5-dev libmysqlclient-dev` which are needed for the `mysqlclient` package.
 * If you didn't remember, check with `which python` (with virtualenv activated) where your python hides, then in PyCharm go to Settings - Project Interpreter and add a new remote one, selecting Deployment Configuration and Move Deployment Server, then select the right path to your python.
 * PyCharm should warn you about some dependencies from requirements.txt not being installed, do that.
 Probably PyCharm will also install helper files which can take a long time.